-Your host makes arrangements for your luggage, and escorts you to your room to complete the check in process.
+Your host makes arrangements for your luggage and escorts you to your room to complete the check-in process.

 In the room, your host will collect your IDs, credit card and additional information needed to complete the check-in while you enjoy some refreshments.

 Your host will also walk through your itinerary (which is the little book in the right of the photo above).
 At this time, you can make any changes to your itinerary with your host.
-We had the photo tour planned already, so we needed to move around a fe things on our itinerary with Amansara.
+We had the photo tour planned already, so we needed to move around a few things on our itinerary with Amansara.

 Our host was more than accommodating.

-Your host will provide you with a card which includes their contact information, so you can reach your host at anytime during your stay.
+Your host will provide you with a card which includes their contact information, so you can reach your host at any time during your stay.

 Our host gave us a tour of the room before he left to complete the back office portion of the check-in.